Wisconsin Student Assessment System

 The Wisconsin Student Assessment System (WSAS) is a comprehensive statewide program designed to provide information about what students know in core academic areas and whether they can apply what they know.
 The WSAS includes:

-- the Wisconsin Alternate Assessment for Students with Disabilities (WAA-SwD) at grades 4, 8, and10 in Science and Social Studies,
+- the State Summative Assessment (TBD) at grades 4, 8, and 10 in Science and Social Studies,

-- the Smarter Balanced Assessment (Smarter) in grades 3-8 n English Language Arts (ELA) and Mathematics,
+- the State Summative Assessment (TBD) at grades 3-8 in English Language Arts (ELA) and Mathematics,

 - Dynamic Learning Maps (DLM) at grades 3-11 in ELA and Mathematics, and at grades 4 and 8 - 11 in Science.

 - ACT Aspire at grades 9 & 10, and

-- The ACT at grade 11 for ELA and Mathematics, Science, and Writing.
+- The ACT Plus Writing at grade 11 for Reading, English, Mathematics, Science, and Writing.

 The federal No Child Left Behind Act required all states to test all students in reading and mathematics in grades 3 through 8 and once in high school.
 Student performance on these assessments is reported in proficiency categories and used for accountability determination at the school, district and state levels.

 Building a Statewide Balanced Assessment System for Wisconsin